seecr/autotest/README.rst

 The default ``threshold`` is ``integration``.

+The Levels hook adds the following information to any logrecord being generated:

+- the number of the test level (20..50) , as ``testlevel``
+- the name of the test level ('unit', 'integration', etc) as ``testlevelname``
+- the name of the test level is also prepended to the ``msg`` attribute of the logrecord

 A parent can have the ``threshold`` option set to one of the levels.
 This will block execution of tests in these children of levels lower than ``threshold``.
 Note that tests do not have levels, only Testers have. **NB:** the highest ``threshold`` in chain of parent-children determines the tests to run.
 This means a child tester can run integration tests (threshold='integration'), but the root tester can overrule this to run only unit tests.

 Levels is included in the default root tester.